 Picking the right material is essential when buying a carpet; even more so if it is to be placed in a house that needs to be free of allergens.
-Even if the carpet does not trap any allergens, the carpet fibres themselves can trigger allergy attacks.
+Also, if the carpet does not trap any allergens, the carpet fibers themselves can trigger allergy attacks.
 When your home décor starts giving you a runny nose, it is time for a serious rethink.
-Most modern carpet manufacturers opt for synthetic fibres like nylon and polyester; these synthetic fibres have a number of advantages over their natural counterparts and are good news for people with allergies.
-Carpets made using synthetic fibres are more tightly woven and this drastically reduces the possibility of loose fibres.
-Also, synthetic fibres are natural deterrents to other forms of allergens.
-For example, pollen that is easily trapped in wool fibres is repelled by synthetic carpets.
-Similarly, with no organic matter to thrive on, mould spores are hapless within the net of synthetic fibres.
+Most modern carpet manufacturers opt for synthetic fibers like nylon and polyester; these synthetic fibers have several advantages over their natural counterparts and are good news for people with allergies.
+Carpets made using synthetic fibers are more tightly woven, and this drastically reduces the possibility of loose fibers.
+Also, synthetic fibers are natural deterrents to other forms of allergens.
+For example, pollen that is easily trapped in wool fibers is repelled by synthetic carpets.
+Similarly, with no organic matter to thrive on, mold spores are hapless within the net of synthetic fibers.

 Getting a carpet made using the right material is only the beginning.
-It still needs to be taken care of in order to ensure that it does not become home to allergens.
-When shopping for a carpet, you will find many options that are labelled as ‘low VOC’.
-This is to indicate that the carpet has very little volatile organic compounds present in it, including compounds that feature benzene and formaldehyde, two major allergens.
-However, the lack of these compounds affects the durability of the carpet and it will require more frequent cleaning.
+It still needs to be taken care of to ensure that it does not become home to allergens.
+When shopping for a carpet, you will find many options that are labeled as ‘low VOC.’
+This is to indicate that the carpet has minimal volatile organic compounds present in it, including compounds that feature benzene and formaldehyde, two significant allergens.
+However, the lack of these compounds affects the durability of the carpet, and it will require more frequent cleaning.
 Thankfully, running the vacuum cleaner over the carpet once a fortnight is good enough for the job.
-In case of spills, clean them up immediately to prevent mould from gaining a foothold; they may not be around for long on synthetic carpets, but mould can be very dangerous for whatever time it is there.
-You can also wash synthetic carpets and many manufacturers focus on making carpets that can be cleaned in the washing machine.
-With regular care, a low VOC carpet can really help keep allergens at bay.
+In case of spills, clean them up immediately to prevent mold from gaining a foothold; they may not be around for long on synthetic carpets, but mold can be hazardous for whatever time it is there.
+You can also wash synthetic carpets, and many manufacturers focus on making carpets that can be cleaned in the washing machine.
+With regular care, a low VOC carpet can help keep allergens at bay.